 Growing things is a time-honored tradition around the world.
-From the dawn of agriculture, people have been tending the land to produce crops to feed themselves and their families and communities, and for as long as people have had the luxury of their own little plot of land to beautify, gardening for pleasure has been a prevalent and much-beloved pastime.
+From the dawn of agriculture, people have been tending the land to produce crop.
+They did it to feed themselves, their families and communities.
+For as long as people have had the luxury of their own little plot of land to beautify, gardening for pleasure has been a prevalent and much-beloved pastime.

 Great authors have found solace in their gardens — J.R.R.
-Tolkien was, for example, a renowned lover of gardening, and even soldiers returning from war have found that tending a plot of land has had the ability to impact their sense of well-being in an immensely positive manner.
+Tolkien was, for example, a renowned lover of gardening.
+And even soldiers returning from war have found that tending a plot of land positively impacted their sense of well-being.

 So if you haven’t yet picked up a set of grow lights, a shovel, and some tough gloves, and set about turning your garden into your own personal wonderland, what’s stopping you?

 Here are a few ways in which gardening can improve your quality of life.

 By giving you some exercise, fresh air, and sun exposure

 A pretty shocking number of people in the current day spend the majority of their time locked indoors.
 They get the bare minimum of physical activity — if any.
 Sometimes they go days without exposure to direct sunlight or fresh air.

 This is pretty devastating for overall health and happiness, as you might imagine.
 Experts have warned that a sedentary, indoor life correlated highly with mood disorders such as depression, not to mention with overall risk of mortality and poor health in general.

 Recently, some have called sitting “the new smoking”.

 Gardening is a great way of getting some time away from the constant screen-exposure of modern life.
 When you garden, you get vitamin D from the sun, you get fresh air, and you get a light physical workout.